dtodo1paco/js-basics/arrays/performance/README.md

 ```sh
 node .\arrays\performance\test.js 2
 ```
-where 2 is the number of domains
+where 2 is the number of domains.
+You can try with some interesting numbers :)

 If you don't type a number and just run the program, it will make some tests for 10, 1000, 10000 and 20000 domains to compare the results.
 It may take a while, depending on your computer :)